-The Program takes a holistic approach to addressing the problems of food insecurity and poor nutrition in remote communities.
-It integrates four complementary components: EON Edible Gardens, EON Healthy Eating, EON Training and Education, and EON Healthy Homes.
+The EON Thriving Communities Program takes a holistic approach to addressing the problems of food insecurity and poor nutrition in remote communities.
+It integrates four complementary components:

-The Program is delivered by an EON Project Manager in the community every fortnight for five years.
+The Program is delivered by an EON Project Manager with the help of local Aboriginal Community Assistants, employed by EON over a five year period.
 This builds trust and a reputation for reliability which is vital in fully engaging the community and sustaining the Program over the long term.

 The EON Difference